TimiLin01/BellaBeat_Case_Study/README.md

 | **No_of_users** |       33       |     14    |     33     |         33         |      33     |       24      |      8     |

 ### Average Steps VS Average Active Minutes
-The Centers for Disease Control and Prevention (CDC) suggest that an adult should aim for 10000 steps per day [[2]](#2).
-But recently, there are also many articles says that 7000 steps is already enough.
-Therefore, we can first investigate on average how many user walks more than 7000 steps a day on average.
+The Centers for Disease Control and Prevention (CDC) suggest that adults should aim for 10000 steps per day [[2]](#2).
+But recently, many articles have also said that 7000 steps are already enough.
+Therefore, we can first investigate how many users walk more than 7000 steps a day on average.
 ```sql
 SELECT
       DISTINCT Id,